Mail Code: 94305-2120

 |OSPSANTG 119X||The Chilean Economy: History, International Relations, and Development Strategies||5|

 STS 131.
-Science Technology & Environmental Justice.
-5 Units.
+Science, Technology, and Environmental Justice.
+4 Units.

 This course will critically interrogate the relationship between science and technology and politics.
 Politics plays a significant role in the production of scientific knowledge and technological artifacts.
 Science and technology in turn constitute crucial elements of politics and governance in modern democracy.
 This course will explore these interactions through (1) key theoretical texts in STS and (2) case studies of such issues as climate change, race and science, urban planning, elections and technology, and information technology in social movements.
 Preference to juniors and seniors.
 First class attendance mandatory.
 Enrollment limited to 16.